chrisoldnall/chrisoldnall.github.io/_pages/manuscript-revisions-plan.md

 ### **2nd January**
 #### **Tasks**
-27. Conduct a full review of the manuscript, ensuring consistency and clarity. *(All Reviewer Points)*
+28. Conduct a full review of the manuscript, ensuring consistency and clarity. *(All Major and Minor Points)*
-28. Check all journal-specific requirements (e.g., formatting, funding statements). *(Formatting Requirement)*
+29. Check all journal-specific requirements (e.g., formatting, funding statements). *(Formatting Requirement)*
-29. Make final updates to the rebuttal letter. *(All Reviewer Points)*
+30. Finalise the rebuttal letter. *(All Major and Minor Points)*
 #### **Output**
 - Finalised manuscript.
 - Finalised rebuttal letter.